-Some of these conditions include urinary incontinence, prostate or genital surgery, spinal cord injury and urinary retention.
-Diseases like MS (multiple sclerosis), dementia and others can cause complications with urinating.
+Some conditions that may need the use of a catheter include urinary incontinence, prostate or genital surgery, spinal cord injury, and urinary retention.
+Diseases like multiple sclerosis, dementia, and others can cause complications with urinating.

-Medicare offers coverage for many types and different styles of urinary catheters.
-Patients with permanent (or conditions last 3+ months) urinary incontinence or urinary retention may receive coverage for catheters.
+Medicare covers many types and styles of urinary catheters.
+Patients with permanent or temporary (conditions last 3+ months) urinary incontinence or urinary retention can receive coverage for catheters.

 These are available for both men and women.
 Insertion is done through the urethra.
 Sometimes a surgical hole is made in the stomach. this connects with the bladder directly; allowing the bladder to drain into a bag.